Melbourne International Arts Festival

+In 2020, a new festival named RISING was announced to replace both the MIAF and the White Night Festival.
+RISING was conceived as a winter festival combining elements of visual art, music, performance, and large-scale public installations.
+The inaugural RISING festival was initially scheduled for May 2020 but was postponed due to the COVID-19 pandemic.
+Subsequent attempts to launch in 2021 were also disrupted by the pandemic.
+The festival eventually debuted in June 2022.

 History

 Names

 Spoleto Melbourne – Festival of the Three Worlds, under the direction of composer Gian Carlo Menotti, was established in 1986 by the Cain government, as a sister festival of the Festival dei Due Mondi in Spoleto and the Spoleto Festival USA held in Charleston, South Carolina.
 The festival changed its name to the Melbourne International Festival of the Arts in 1990.
 It then became known as Melbourne International Arts Festival from 2003, becoming commonly known as Melbourne Festival.

 The Festival was later renamed Melbourne International Arts Festival, which it retained until 2019.

 Directors

 It has had a number of high-profile artistic directors, including Clifford Hocking, Leo Schofield, Robyn Archer, Richard Wherrett, Jonathan Mills and Kristy Edmunds.

 The artistic director for the 2009–2012 festivals was Brett Sheehy.
 Previously, Sheehy was artistic director of the Adelaide Festival of Arts (2006–2008), and Festival Director and Chief executive of Sydney Festival (2002–2005).

 In January 2012, Melbourne Festival announced the appointment of Josephine Ridge as creative director for the 2013 festival and beyond.
 Prior to her appointment Josephine was general manager, then executive director and co-CEO with four artistic directors at Sydney Festival.
 Josephine appointed several high-profile arts workers to her creative team, including Louise Neri (Creative Associate – Visual Arts) and Richard Tognetti (Creative Associate – Music).